-Wilma Subra has dedicated her life to helping people facing problems with toxic chemicals in their communities.
+Wilma Subra has dedicated her life to helping people facing problems with toxic chemicals and environmental pollutants in their communities.
 She works with families, nonprofit groups, universities, and government agencies to collect data and advocate for policy and regulatory reform.
 Her work has resulted in dozens of cleanups of toxic sites across Louisiana and has helped many ordinary citizens to understand, cope with, and combat these issues.
 Some of the work she’s done with communities includes closing the Marine Shale Processors in East St. Mary Parish, Louisiana, combating groundwater contamination, closing an oil field waste dump, and fighting against wetland destruction.

 Catherine Coleman Flowers, Founder and Director of the Center for Rural Enterprise and Environmental Justice